Molly's Professional Story

 In particular her work as a long-time field faculty member with the Audubon Expedition Institute (AEI) demonstrates her passions.
 A traveling college program offering a B.S. in environmental studies and a M.A. in environmental education, AEI was exclusively field based, the program’s philosophies focused on experiential education, outdoor living, interdisciplinary studies, and student-centered learning.

 Versatile as an educator, her arenas of expertise include creative writing; environmental literature; environmental studies; environmental, cross-cultural and experiential education; outdoor adventure skills; natural history; leadership; philosophy; and Leave No Trace ethics across a variety of locations including the United States, Mexico, Canada and the Bahamas.
 Her breadth of teaching ranges to include college, graduate school, non-credit seeking adults, high school and middle school.

 In addition to creative freelance writing, Molly uses her skills of communication as a copywriter for a variety of business clients crafting copy for press releases, websites, brochures, feature articles, grant applications, radio commercials, ad campaigns, social media outreaches and more.

-She served as the executive director of 1% for Open Space, helping to permanently preserve over 12,000 acres in Gunnison County for 13 years.
-As the current Marketing Director of the Center for the Arts she developed and executed a comprehensive marketing plan to promote their programming in the literary, visual and performing arts helping to grow the Center from two to seven departments.
+She served as the Executive Director of 1% for Open Space, helping to permanently preserve over 12,000 acres in Gunnison County for 13 years.
+As the Marketing Director of the Center for the Arts for 10 years, she developed and executed a comprehensive marketing plan to promote their programming in the literary, visual and performing arts helping to grow the Center from two to seven departments.